byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Transitive Nested Operator: `@toward` / "`//`"**

-The `@toward` operator does not just have an effect on the . `@toward` looks for through all modules at all levels of nesting, and affects those same modules when the right-hand side is true.
+The `@toward` operator does not just have an effect on the modules directly parented by the one on the left-hand side. `@toward` looks for through all modules at all levels of nesting, and affects those same modules when the left and right-hand side are both true.
 For obvious reasons, this can be quite powerful, especially if used with a wildcard operand like `@any`.
 For instance, an expression like `@any @toward @any` or `* // *` (they are equivalent) affects all modules throughout all levels of nesting, or in other words, every module in the entire database.
 Thus, it should also be used sparingly, and it usually only makes sense to use something like this where such a large scope is necessary in general (such that something should apply to all modules), or where it makes sense to have homogenous modules that are recursive and indefinitely-nestable within their application as well, as is in the case of many modules used to form graphs.

 ```
 # Before